Phonological history of English consonant clusters: Reduction of

 Most dialects of English reduced the initial cluster /kn/ to /n/ relatively recently; the change seems to have taken place in educated English during the 17th century.
 Several German-language grammars of English from the late 17th and early 18th centuries transcribed English kn- as tn-, dn-, implying that a stage of assimilation (or perhaps debuccalization to /ʔn/) preceded that of complete reduction.

-The cluster is preserved in some Scots dialects, and Alexander John Ellis recorded it in parts of the Northern English counties of Cumbria and Northumberland in the late nineteenth century.
+The cluster is preserved in some Scots dialects, and Alexander John Ellis recorded it in parts of the Northern English counties in the late nineteenth century.

 Reduction of /ɡn/

 The Middle English initial cluster /ɡn/ is reduced to /n/ in Modern English.
 Like the reduction of /kn/, this seems to have taken place during the seventeenth century.
 The change affected words like gnat, gnostic, gnome, etc., the spelling with gn- being retained despite the loss of the /ɡ/ sound.
 The cluster is preserved in some Scots dialects.

-The song The Gnu jokes about this silent g and other silent letters in English.
+The song "The Gnu" jokes about this silent g and other silent letters in English.
 In fact the g in gnu may always have been silent in English, since this loanword did not enter the language until the late 18th century.
 The trumpeter Kenny Wheeler wrote a composition titled Gnu High, a pun on "new high".